 On December 7 and 8, 2000, the PTO declared three interferences between a single SRI patent application exclusively licensed to Intuitive and three of Computer Motion's patents, Numbers 5,855,583, 5,878,193 and 5,907,664.
 An interference is a proceeding within the U.S. Patent Office to resolve questions regarding the patentability of inventions and who first invented subject matter claimed by two or more patents or patent applications.
-The Patent Office has now entered final judgment in each interference proceeding.
-In the interference involving the 5,878,193 patent, the PTO entered final judgment in Intuitive's favor.
-Subject to review by or appeal to a federal court, which could reverse or modify any or all of the following, this judgment establishes that the disputed invention of, generally speaking, image- based control of robotic surgical instruments is prior art to all of Computer Motion's remaining patents, that Intuitive is entitled to patent that invention for itself, and that Computer Motion is no longer entitled to any of the three claims of the 5,878,193 patent.
-In the interference involving the 5,855,583 patent, the PTO again entered final judgment in Intuitive's favor.
-Subject to review by or appeal to a federal court, which could reverse or modify any or all of the following, this judgment establishes that the disputed invention of, generally speaking, proportional movement of articulating robotic surgical instruments is prior art to all of Computer Motion's remaining patents, that Intuitive is entitled to patent that invention for itself, and that Computer Motion is no longer entitled to any of the fifteen claims of the 5,855,583 patent.
-In the interference involving the 5,907,664 patent, the PTO entered final judgment against us, deciding that our patent claim is unpatentable for noncompliance with the "written description" requirement of Title 35 of the U.S. Code.
+These three interferences resulted from requests for interference filed in May through July 1999.
+Because the SRI patent application licensed to Intuitive was filed in January 1992 and Computer Motion's three patents were filed no earlier than August 1992 and as late as February 1996, SRI/Intuitive is the "Senior Party" in each interference.
+As "Junior Party," Computer Motion bears the burden of proving that it is entitled to keep its patents.
+On March 30, 2002, the PTO issued its decisions on various motions filed by Intuitive and Computer Motion in each interference.
+In the interference involving the 5,878,193 patent, the PTO denied both of Computer Motion's motions and entered judgment in Intuitive's favor.
+Subject to review by or appeal to a federal court, which could reverse or modify any or all of the following, this judgment establishes that the disputed invention of, generally speaking, image-based control of robotic surgical instruments is prior art to all of Computer Motion's remaining patents, that Intuitive is entitled to patent that invention for itself, and that Computer Motion is no longer entitled to any of the three claims of its 5,878,193 patent.
+In the interference involving the 5,855,583 patent, the PTO denied Computer Motion's only motion for judgment.
+Upon resolution of one remaining evidentiary issue, the PTO indicated that it will enter judgment in our favor.
+Subject to entry of a final judgment and review by or appeal to a federal court, which could reverse or modify any or all of the following, this judgment would establish that the disputed invention of, generally speaking, proportional movement of articulating robotic surgical instruments is prior art to all of Computer Motion's remaining patents, and that we are entitled to patent that invention for ourself.
+In the interference involving the 5,907,664 patent, the PTO decided that our patent claim is unpatentable for noncompliance with the "written description" requirement of Title 35 of the U.S. Code and so entered an Order to Show Cause against us.
+We believe good grounds exist for reconsideration of this decision and we have filed a request for reconsideration.
+If the PTO rejects our request for reconsideration, Computer Motion will be entitled to keep its 5,907,664 patent, subject to review or appeal.
 The PTO declined to decide our motion challenging the validity of certain claims of the '664 patent, leaving that issue in question.
-This 5,907,664 patent was the subject of our first motion for summary judgment of noninfringement mentioned in the previous paragraph.